shaikds/analytics_api/README.md

 # Build an Analytics API using FastAPI + time series Postgres

 # Overview
-An analytics microservice, which can be reused in any project.
+An analytics microservice which can be reused in any project.

 ## TechStack
 - Docker